 4. Prep like it’s the real thing

-There’s no better way to prep for the exam than to mimic what the experience will be on your actual testing day.
-And now that the GMAT exam has moved online, this has both never been easier and never been more important.
-It’s easier in the sense that you can do a practice exam on the same computer in the same space you’ll do it on your testing day, and more important in the sense that some of the new tools and policies of the online exam require some practice to get comfortable with.
+There’s no better way to prep for the exam than to mimic what the experience will be on your actual test day.
+And now that you have the option to take the GMAT exam at home, this has both never been easier and never been more important.
+It’s easier in the sense that you can do a practice exam on the same computer in the same space you’ll be in on your test day, and more important in the sense that some of the new tools and policies of the online exam require some practice to get comfortable with.

 Here are some suggestions for your exam prep:

-- Practice having one five-minute break.
-On test day you’ll only be allowed one optional break five-minute break between the Verbal and Integrated Reasoning sections.
-You will have 60 seconds to decide if you want to take advantage of the break before the next section begins.
-This is your opportunity during the test to be off camera, to use the bathroom, and to access food or comfort items such as tissues or cough drops.
+- Practice having two 8-minute breaks.
+Just like at a test center, on you online test day you’ll be allowed two optional 8-minute breaks.
+These are your opportunities during the test to be off camera, to use the bathroom, and to access food or comfort items such as tissues or cough drops.

 5. Take advantage of being able to test 24/7 from home

-Take full advantage of this and schedule your exam for the time works the best for you and may help you optimize your performance.
+Take full advantage of this flexibility and schedule your exam at the time works the best for you—it may help you optimize your performance.
 Do you feel sharpest first thing in the morning?
 Book an early exam time.
 Worried your spouse, roommates, or kids will disturb you?
-Book an exam time that works around the times when they’re most disruptive.
+Book your appointment during a time when they will be the least disruptive.
 Remember you can register for an exam appointment up to 24 hours before.

 Keep these things in mind and you’ll be ready to do your best when it counts.
-Have you reserved your testing appointment yet?
+Have you reserved your test appointment yet?
 Register today!